Parametric approximation as open quantum systems problem: Jaynes-Cummings model with dissipation for approximately coherent mode

 The dissipative corrections arise due to the presence of the dissipator $\mathcal{D}$

 and describe the Markovian decay of the bosonic mode.

-In this work, we consider the interaction in the rotating wave approximation, so we use a local dissipator acting only in space $B$.
+In this work, we consider the interaction in the rotating wave approximation, so we use a local dissipator acting only {on the subsystem} $B$.
 Our perturbative decomposition can also be applied to interaction Hamiltonians beyond the rotating wave approximation, but in that case, we will need to consider other dissipators.

 We use the projector

 where $| z \rangle$ is a coherent state: $b | z \rangle = z | z \rangle$ and $\langle z | b^\dagger = \langle z | \overline{z}$.
 It has the Argyres-Kelley form \cite{Argyres1964} $\mathcal{P} = \tr_B ( \; \cdot \; )\otimes \rho_B$, where the Gibbs state is usually taken as $\rho_B$, but here we assume $\rho_B = | z \rangle \langle z|$ instead.
 The choice of the projector mathematically formalizes the main physical assumption that the external field is in an approximately coherent state from the point of view of our system.